Plumbing contractors in

 Frequently Asked Questions

-What license does a plumber need in Hialeah, FL?
+What license do I need to work as a plumber contractor in Hialeah, FL?

-Plumbers need a Florida Certified Plumbing Contractor license from DBPR plus Miami-Dade County competency card.
-Requires passing state exams and 4 years experience or approved apprenticeship program.
+You need a Certified Plumbing Contractor (CPC) license from Florida DBPR.
+This requires passing both business/finance and trade exams, plus 4 years experience or approved apprenticeship program completion.

 Do I need permits for plumbing work in Hialeah?

-How long does it take to get plumbing quotes in Hialeah?
+How long does it take to get plumbing permits in Hialeah?

 Plumbing contractors in Hialeah